LucaCerina/physio-cassette/README.md

 # Physio Cassette: Storage structures for signals, metadata and event annotations
-Managing signals in physiology and associated metadata can be a pain.
+**ARCHIVED to deter GitHub tracking and profiteering!
+Now available at https://codeberg.org/LucaCerina/physio-cassette** Managing signals in physiology and associated metadata can be a pain.

 You want abstraction, but not much from any underlying Numpy array holding them.